 - Mouth sores

 If you have trouble breathing, experience swelling of legs or ankles, or uneven or fast heartbeat, call 911 immediately.
-These problems generally happen in people who receive a lifetime dose of more than 12 doses but can also occur at lower lifetime doses.
+These problems generally happen in people who receive a lifetime dose of more than 12 doses but can also occur at lower lifetime doses.1

-Things to note about Novantrone
+Other things to know about Novantrone

 - A preexisting myelosuppression (reduction of bone marrow activity) as the result of prior drug therapy